Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 - **Additional Costs**<br> You’ll also need software for designing your projects, which could involve one-time purchases or subscription fees.
 Accessories like end mills, clamps, dust collection systems, and materials (wood, MDF, etc.) will add to your initial investment.
 - **Upgrades**<br> Over time, you may want to upgrade parts, like getting better tooling, a quieter dust collection system or adding additional features (such as an upgraded spindle or a laser engraver).

-#### Those extra costs can add up
+#### Optional Add-Ons

 Every shop is a bit different, and customizing yours to fit your needs is always a fun challenge.
 It's not uncommon to reshuffle/reorganize your shop after you've had your CNC for a bit and understand where you want things.
+Many users will already have a computer, mouse, keyboard, saw, workbench, etc. before you begin with your new CNC, which can really save you money starting up.

 In the chart below we explore many of the things you may want to consider adding to your shop, before your end mill starts spinning.
 Don't fret too much about 'keeping up with the Joneses', you can start slow and build up your extras when you are ready.